If you have installed the French Accounting, you will be able to download the FEC. For this, go in.

 The system also processes automatic sales closings on a daily, monthly and annual basis.
 Such closings distinctly compute the sales total of the period as well as the cumulative grand totals from the very first sales entry recorded in the system.

 Closings can be found in the French Statements menu of Point of Sale, Invoicing and Accounting apps.

 Closings compute the totals for journal entries of sales journals (Journal Type = Sales).

 For multi-companies environments, such closings are performed by company.

 POS orders are posted as journal entries at the closing of the POS session.
 Closing a POS session can be done anytime.
 To prompt users to do it on a daily basis, the module prevents from resuming a session opened more than 24 hours ago.
 Such a session must be closed before selling again.

 A period’s total is computed from all the journal entries posted after the previous closing of the same type, regardless of their posting date.
 If you record a new sales transaction for a period already closed, it will be counted in the very next closing.

 For test & audit purposes such closings can be manually generated in the developer mode.
-Go toto do so.
+Then go to .